ENSTA-U2IS-AI/torch-uncertainty/docs/source/quickstart.rst

 Example
 ^^^^^^^

-You can create a Packed-Ensemble ``torch.nn.Module`` model with the following:
+You can create a Packed-Ensemble ``torch.nn.Module`` model with the following
+code:

 .. code:: python